 Decoding Dyslexia TN was founded on October 31st, 2013 when five strangers seeking answers about dyslexia met online and decided to start a Decoding Dyslexia chapter in Tennessee.
 Since that time Decoding Dyslexia has grown in Tennessee and has made great strides in advocating for Dyslexia Legislation in Tennessee and in raising awareness about Dyslexia across our great state.
-Our members are very proud of that work and are excited to start a new phase.
-Recently, we have filed to become a 501(c)(3) non-profit organization!
-Stay tuned for more coming soon!
+Recently, we have become a 501(c)(3) non-profit organization!
+We are so excited for our new phase!

 Currently, Decoding Dyslexia TN has 7 active co-leaders:

-Julya Johnson – founding member of Decoding Dyslexia-TN, parent of two children who have dyslexia, AOGPE Associate Level Certified, and published blogger on Diary of a Deelexia Mom, The Mighty, and Grammarly.
-Knoxville, Knox County, Tennessee
+Julya Johnson – President.
+She is a founding member of Decoding Dyslexia-TN, a parent of two children who have dyslexia, an AOGPE Associate Level Certified, and published blogger on Diary of a Deelexia Mom, The Mighty, and Grammarly.
+Follow her on Twitter at @DeelexiaMom.
+She lives in Knoxville, Knox County, Tennessee.

-Sarah Lightner – dyslexia parent, former homeschooling parent using the Barton System.
-Knoxville, Knox County, Tennessee.
+Sarah Lightner – Vice President.
+She is a parent of a child with dyslexia and former homeschooling parent using the Barton System.
+She is also a small business owner and community volunteer.
+She lives in Knoxville, Knox County, Tennessee.

-Lori Smith – dyslexia parent, co-writer of Tennessee’s 2016 Say Dyslexia Law, small business owner, education advocate and community volunteer.
-Clarksville, Montgomery County, Tennessee.
+Lori Smith – Director-At-Large.
+She is a parent of a child with dyslexia.
+She co-wrote Tennessee’s 2016 Say Dyslexia Law.
+She currently is a small business owner, an education advocate and a community volunteer.
+She lives in Clarksville, Montgomery County, Tennessee.

-Melissa Tackett – founding member of Decoding Dyslexia-TN, parent of dyslexia, Tutor, C.A.L.P.
-(ALTA Certified Academic Language Practitioner); former public school 3-5th grade teacher.
-Brentwood, Williamson County, Tennessee.
+Melissa Tackett – Director-At-Large.
+She is a founding member of Decoding Dyslexia-TN, a parent of a child with dyslexia and a former public school 3-5th grade teacher.
+She is currently a Certified Academic Language Therapist at Hoover Learning Group trained in Wilson, Slingerland, and SMILA.
+She lives in Brentwood, Williamson County, Tennessee.

 Disclaimer: Remember, we are 100% volunteer and grassroots.
-While some of the founders have professional separate businesses that you are welcome to reach out to for advice, Decoding Dyslexia TN, as an entity is not claiming to be a professional business.
-Anything you see on Decoding Dyslexia TN should not take the place of professional, individual advice.
-We are parents and others who care about spreading dyslexia awareness.
+While some of the founders have separate professional businesses that you are welcome to reach out to for advice, Decoding Dyslexia – TN, is a Tennessee Non-Profit and is not claiming to be a professional business.
+Anything you see on Decoding Dyslexia -TN should not take the place of professional, individual advice, which we recommend you seek to answer your specific questions.
+Nothing contained on this website is intended to provide medical, legal or other professional advice.
+We are simply parents and others who care about spreading dyslexia awareness.